garyfleming/product-engineering/product-engineering.md

 @garyfleming[**@mastodon.social**]

-^   * Jump to the end - before I explain what the talk is about, the answer to the problems I'm setting out and most other unrelated problems is "Have more real conversations"
+^   * Jump to the end - before I explain what the talk is about, I'm going to start, unusually, with the summary

+---

+# Summary

+* Align on key decision tools
+* Share Power and Decisions Where You Can
+* Have More Real **Conversations**

-    * Talk more, be honest more, listen more, have them be actual conversations
+^ TODO Make sure this is the same as the one at the end ^    * Talk more, be honest more, listen more, have them be actual conversations
     * You're now relieved of the burden of listening to the talk
     * If you have to talk notes to take back to your company, that's you sorted.
 You're welcome.